esamattis/blog/source/_posts/2013-04-15-asynchronous-module-loading-with-browserify.markdown

 ## Conditional bundle loading

 We might have different bundles for different browsers.
-For example a bundle with Zepto for clients implementing `document.querySelector` and a jQuery bundle for others.
+Often on modern browsers we can rely on the native implementations and skip the Javascript shims or polyphills that are required for the older ones.
+We could for example inlude a custom lightweight [jQuery build][] to our "modern browser" bundle or go little extreme and use Zepto in place of jQuery for modern browsers like we do here.

+To detect modern enough browsers for Zepto we check for `document.querySelector` implementation.

 To do this we need to build simple lightweight entry point with a script loader and two versions of the main bundle.
 One with Zepto and one with jQuery.